ethereum/pm/Fee Market Meetings/Meeting 06.md

 Video | [18:29](https://youtu.be/LgvUnCdMXQg?t=1109)
 -|-

 Questions to consider.
 How much more time should we spend on POA testnet?
-And should we look into proof of stake in parallel?
+And should we look into proof of work in parallel?
 What's the next step?

 First item - Should we also implement 2718?